trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 References to verification methods in the DID document MUST use the relative form of the identifier, e.g., `"authentication": ["#<identifier>"]`.

 #### Service Endpoints
-Did:webs supports service endpoint types declared in the DID Specification Registries, such as [DIDCommMessaging](https://www.w3.org/TR/did-spec-registries/#didcommmessaging).
+`did:webs` supports service endpoint types declared in the DID Specification Registries, such as [DIDCommMessaging](https://www.w3.org/TR/did-spec-registries/#didcommmessaging).
 For additional details about the mapping between KERI events and the Service Endpoints in the DID Document, see [Service Endpoint KERI events](#service-endpoint-event-details).
 It is important to note that DID document service endpoints are different than the KERI service endpoints detailed in [KERI Service Endpoints as DID Document Metadata](#keri-service-endpoints-as-did-document-metadata).

 ##### KERI Service Endpoints as DID Document Metadata